Syracuse Herald-American, June 4

 Solvay owes only $190,000 on its $1,500,000 school system and only $240,000 on its $3,000,000 investment in streets, water and sewer systems.
 Bonds are being retired and predictions are heard that in five years it will be out of debt.

 Surely a good outlook with which to begin the second half century!

-On the night of July 2 a C-47 army transport plane, on its way back to the base located at the Syracuse airport in Amboy, crashed at Gere's Lock in the Belle Isle Road, a mile or so northwest of Solvay.
-The plane brushed against a tower atop the tallest building in the village, at the Solvay Process Company on Milton Avenue, seconds before it landed short of the airport and burst into flames.
+On the night of July 2 an army transport plane, returning to base at the Syracuse airport in Amboy, crashed off the Belle Isle Road, a mile northwest of Solvay.
+The plane brushed against a tower atop the vllage's tallest building, at the Solvay Process Company on Milton Avenue, landed short of the airport and burst into flames.
 The three crew members were killed.

 Tasty ending to an unfortunate situation

-Patrolman James F. “Dip” Demperio of Solvay has been hunting deer for some 30 years.
+Patrolman James F. “Dip” Period of Solvay has been hunting deer for some 30 years.
 But, according to friends, he never saw a deer — to say nothing of shooting one.

-Today Demperio got his deer, but his friends are ribbing him because he had the aid of an unidentified motorist and couldn’t keep his “kill.”
+Today Period got his deer, but his friends are ribbing him because he had the aid of an unidentified motorist and could’t keep his “kill.”

 About 6 a.m. a young buck was struck by a car at Cogswell and Milton Avenues and was severely injured.
 The deer ran into a garage at the rear of Sherwood’s store at the corner.